- Experian Credit Report

 If mail goes missing, tell the Post Office immediately — someone may be intercepting it, especially if you live in a building with a communal hall where mail is delivered.
 Be especially careful when you move house and use the Royal Mail’s Redirection Service to forward your post to your new address for at least a year.

 8. Register to vote at your current address

 Lenders use the electoral roll to check that you live where you say you do.
 If you’re not registered, a criminal could register you at another address.
 When you move home, always deregister at your old address and re-register at the new one.
 That way, the people who move into your previous home can’t offer apparent proof that they are you.

 9. Don’t respond to cold calls or to unsolicited e-mails

 Never reply to e-mails or to cold-callers asking for details such as PINs, passwords or account numbers — and don’t fill in your details on any unfamiliar e-mail or website.
 Telephone the organisation that is allegedly behind the approach, using the number in the phone book or in previous correspondence — and warn them what is happening.

 10. Keep on checking your credit report

-You need to check your credit report regularly, because identity thieves could target you at any time.
-CreditExpert sends out alerts by e-mail or text to warn you if there has been any significant change to your credit report, so you can log on immediately and see whether you are being impersonated.
-Always log on and check these alerts — they can indicate signs of potential identity fraud.
+It is important to check your credit report regularly, as you could become a victim of identity theft at any time.
+CreditExpert sends alerts by e-mail or text if there are certain changes to your Experian Credit Report, so you can log on immediately and check.
+It is important to log on and view these alerts as they may indicate fraud.